Proof of absence of local conserved quantities in the mixed-field Ising chain: Introduction

-By contrast, it has been considered that integrable systems have extensive number of local conserved quantities.
-For instance, in integrable systems solvable by the Bethe ansatz~\cite{Bethe1931,Yang1966,Sklyanin1979,Takhtadzhan1979,Baxter1982,Korepin1993,Takahashi1999}, extensive number of local conserved quantities have been constructed from the transfer matrix~\cite{Baxter1982,Korepin1993,Takahashi1999}.
-However, Zotos et al.~\cite{Zotos1997,Zotos1999} have shown that the nonzero value of the Drude weight in the XXZ spin chain cannot be understood from all known local conserved quantities through the Mazur bound~\cite{Mazur1969,Suzuki1971}.
-In addition, the generalized Gibbs ensemble~\cite{Rigol2007,Ilievski2015a,Doyon2017} constructed from all known local conserved quantities could not describe the relaxed value after the unitary dynamics in the same model~\cite{Wouters2014,Pozsgay2014}.
-These failures have suggested the existence of other significant conserved quantities, i.e., quasilocal conserved quantities~\cite{Ilievski2015,Mierzejewski2015,Ilievski2016}.
-This discovery has stimulated further research on local and quasilocal conserved quantities in integrable systems~\cite{Fagotti2016,Piroli2017,Zadnik2017,DeLuca2017,Palmai2018,Ljubotina2019,Nozawa2020}.
+By contrast, it has been considered that integrable systems have an extensive number of local conserved quantities.
+For instance, in integrable systems solvable by the Bethe ansatz~\cite{Bethe1931,Yang1966,Sklyanin1979,Takhtadzhan1979,Baxter1982,Korepin1993,Takahashi1999}, an extensive number of local conserved quantities have been constructed from the transfer matrix~\cite{Baxter1982,Korepin1993,Takahashi1999}.
+As a result, they do not thermalize~\cite{Rigol2007,Wouters2014,Pozsgay2014,Ilievski2015a,Doyon2017} and do not exhibit quantum chaotic behaviors~\cite{Santos2010,Kollath2010}.
+Furthermore, Zotos \textit{et al.}~\cite{Zotos1997,Zotos1999} observed an anomalous behavior of the response of the spin current in an integrable spin system~\cite{Zotos1997,Zotos1999}, indicating the existence of additional conserved quantities called quasilocal conserved quantities~\cite{Ilievski2015,Mierzejewski2015,Ilievski2016}.
+This discovery has stimulated further research on conserved quantities in integrable systems~\cite{Fagotti2016,Piroli2017,Zadnik2017,DeLuca2017,Palmai2018,Ljubotina2019,Nozawa2020}.

+Despite the importance explained above, conserved quantities in nonintegrable systems have been analyzed only numerically or approximately.
+For instance, in the Ising chain with longitudinal and transverse fields (the mixed-field Ising chain), the level spacing distribution~\cite{Banuls2011} and the condition for thermalization called eigenstate thermalization hypothesis~\cite{Kim2014} have been studied only numerically.
+As a result, these studies just suggest but do not prove absence of local conserved quantities.

+Furthermore, Ba\~{n}uls \textit{et al.} found that the above-mentioned model relaxed to a nonthermal state and remained in that state for some initial states until the timescale they could simulate~\cite{Banuls2011}.
+In addition, certain observables and the entanglement entropy oscillate in time for a very long time in this model~\cite{Banuls2011,Kormos2017,Castro-Alvaredo2020}, indicating absence of thermalization.
+These results seem to contradict the above numerical results~\cite{Kim2014} that suggest existence of thermalization.
+This paradox has been tackled in Ref.~\cite{Kim2015} by numerically constructing operators that are approximately conserved.
+However, since all above results are mainly based on numerical calculations, they suffer from finite-size effects or numerical errors.
+Thus, rigorous results on conserved quantities of this model has been desired~\cite{Banuls2011,Kim2014,Kim2015,Kormos2017,Castro-Alvaredo2020,Xu2020,Wurtz2020}.